unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-GrapeCity.md

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
 In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

-    ```
+    ```dotnetcli
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp
     ```

 1. Remove the `net8.0` target framework from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.
 GrapeCity doesn't provide reference assemblies for `net8.0`, so the `net8.0` target framework needs to be removed to avoid build errors.

 1. Next, add a reference to the C1 .NET MAUI NuGet packages to the MauiEmbeddingApp.MauiControls project.
 If you want to use the FlexGrid control, add a reference to [`C1.Maui.Grid`](https://www.nuget.org/packages/C1.Maui.Grid).
 If you want to use the Calendar control, add a reference to [`C1.Maui.Calendar`](https://www.nuget.org/packages/C1.Maui.Calendar).

 1. In the `AppBuilderExtensions` class, update the `UseMauiControls` extension method to call either, or both, the `RegisterFlexGridControls` or `RegisterCalendarControls` methods.

     ```cs
     using C1.Maui.Grid;